2698269088/MovementSync/README.md

 ## Community & Support

 - **Issues**: Bug reports and feature requests
-- **Discussions**: Share ideas, code snippets, or showcase your plugins
+- **Discussions**: Share ideas, code snippets, or showcase your plugins based on MovementSync

 If you like MovementSync, giving a ⭐ is always appreciated!